PocketApps/Nucleus/README.md

 4. Initialize the Nucleus framework `nucleus::init();`
 5. Start writing tests!
 You can check the examples folder if you need help writing tests

+### What's new?
+1. Added support for POST requests
+2. No need to manually format url's.
+You can now pass an array of parameters to the `create_test` method

 ### Why should you use the Nucleus Framework?
 ##### 1. Very useful for building stable and production ready services
 When you run your Nucleus tests, you will not only see which API's failed testing, but you can also keep track of stuff like the response time.
 You can even include network based tests to show the current status of your web server